GitTorre/CloudBedlamLinux/README.md

        Docker -> https://docs.docker.com/engine/installation/

 2. Run as administrator `c:\windows\syswow64\WindowsPowerShell\v1.0\powershell.exe -command set-executionpolicy unrestricted`
-3. Open CloudBedlamMono folder with Visual Studio Code
+3. Open CloudBedlamLinux folder with Visual Studio Code
 4. Go to Docker Settings and enable sharing for drive with solution folder
 4. Install VsDbg via `F1` -> `Tasks: Run Task` -> `Install VsDbg`
 5. Run debugger and if everything is correct you will hit the breakpoint